BLUE HORIZON, BOOK 4

 “Hmm, okay.
 I’m agreeable, providing the captain gives her approval.”

 Tarjon grinned and looked over at the vixen.
 “How about it, Captain?” he asked before he grabbed the end of a glove lace in his teeth.

-Taro frowned and crossed her arms.
+Taro frowned.
 “I have to admit that I’m impressed by my load master’s boxing abilities, so I’m afraid he might hurt you inadvertently, Mr. Frost.
 Your passenger flight insurance doesn’t cover something like that.”